rixiobarrios/mergeConflicts/readme.md

 **Student 1**

-- Create a new repository on GitHub named "merge_practice". **Don't select the "Initialize this repository with a README" option on GitHub!**
+- Create a new repository on GitHub named "workflow_practice". **Don't select the "Initialize this repository with a README" option on GitHub!**
 - Add the second student as a collaborator to your repo by going to the Settings tab then selecting "Collaborators & Teams" on the left.

 Once the repository is created on GitHub, follow these steps inside of your local sandbox directory:

-1. `mkdir merge_practice`
+1. `mkdir workflow_practice`
-2. `cd merge_practice`
+2. `cd workflow_practice`
 3. `npx create-react-app .`
 4. `git add .`
 5. `git commit -m "initial commit"`